 The identifier of a tunnel interface.
-The identifier ranges from tun0 through tunx,
+The identifier ranges from tun0 through tunx, where x is a nonnegative integer.

 The MTU size, in octets, for the tunnel interface.
 The size ranges from 68 through 65535.
 The default size is 1476.